 Give wildlife access to water

-You can also get something decorative which is nice for the garden and great for the birds - this is from Garden Wildlife Direct
+You can also get something decorative which is nice for the garden and great for the birds - this is one picture right is from Thompson & Morgan

 Another thing you can do if you have the space for it is to create a pond to support wildlife.
 The number of ponds plummeted a fews ago, and there have been some considerable efforts to encourage people to create ponds in their gardens.